xiafubiao/dapp1/README.md

       );

       const startAttestaionResult = await sdkInstance.startAttestation({
-        chainID: 56, // BNB Chain
+        chainID: 97, // BNB Chain Testnet
-        walletAddress: "0x",  // the wallet address of the subject
+        walletAddress: '0x',  // the wallet address of the subject, you can use a hard-coded address for the test
-        attestationTypeID: "9", // type ID "9" means it's an Binance asset proof
+        attestationTypeID: '9', // type ID "9" means it's an Binance asset proof
-        assetsBalance: "50", // a constant value to be compared with your asset balance: balance > 50 });
+        attestationParameters: ['50'] //a constant value to be compared with your asset balance: balance > 50 });
     } catch (e) {
       alert(`attestation failed,code: ${e.code} ,message: ${e.message}`);